 Oregon is consistently ranked among the best states to call home.

-It’s frequently praised for having a high quality of living, with beautiful natural scenery, low crime, happy and healthy residents, and plenty to see and do.
+Oregon is consistently ranked among the best states to call home.
+This stunning state is frequently praised for having a high quality of living with beautiful natural scenery, low crime, happy and healthy residents, and plenty to see and do.
 It’s no wonder that many of our customers choose to build their custom homes in the Beaver State.
-Of course, building a custom home on your own land is a bit more involved than selecting a production home in a suburb or city.

 Once you find the ideal property, you’ll want to be able to make an offer immediately, especially in areas where land is selling quickly.
-That’s why it’s a good idea to get pre-approved by your bank, even before you start your land search.
-This will make the buying process faster and easier, and will help you ensure you don’t lose out on your dream location.
+That’s why it’s a good idea to get preapproved by your bank before you start your land search.
+This will make the buying process faster and easier, and it will help you ensure you don’t lose out on your dream location.

 The size of your lot

 Many Oregon counties have specific restrictions on the minimum size of rural residential land plots.
 Around certain cities, rural properties must be at least two acres.
-In other areas, that restriction is 10 to 20 acres.
+In other areas, that restriction is 10-20 acres.
 These rules are meant to help simplify future urban expansion.

-For homeowners looking to build their dream home, these zoning requirements might impact the size of the property you obtain, as well as how you situate your house on it.
+For homeowners looking to build their dream home, these zoning requirements might impact the size of the property you obtain as well as how you situate your house on it.
 Investigate these and other zoning constraints before investing in the land.
-Luckily, the ordinance does not apply to most pre-owned lots.

 Availability of power, water and transportation options